discoTUKL/disco-snc-mgf-toolbox/README.md

   Contains all helper classes, for example:
   - `exceptions.py` includes special ParameterOutOfBounds class that is handled in the optimization
   - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value
+- h_mitigator
+  contains all classes and functions concerning the new $h$-mitigator approach to improve performance bounds

 The topologies have their own dedicated folders as they also include all classes needed for a performance evaluation (random input parameters, save results in csv-files)